Saving Up for Baby

 The baby bucks can add up quickly, especially when you factor in things like lost wages and child care — not to mention the optional luxuries, like a doula or night nurse.
 Of course, some of you living in large urban areas may wind up spending even more than this huge chunk of change, while others across the country may get away with spending much less.
 The out-of-pocket expense can vary dramatically based on the cost of living in your area, your health insurance plan, the amount of gear received as gifts, whether or not your MIL is up for babysitting, and so on.

 Check out the figures below — we worked with financial experts to get a handle on the basics.
 Let this be your inspiration to write down some numbers of your own and do a bit of math with your better half.
-Happy baby making!
+And when you’re done, check out our deals and offers page for baby gear discounts.

 Nursing + Formula: $1,000-$2,500